-For the purpose of building finite-sample confidence intervals following the instrument substitution method, the latter equation may be replaced (without any change to the results) by the more general
+For the purpose of building finite-sample confidence intervals following the instrument substitution method, the latter equation may be replaced (without any change to the results) by the more general equation (called below the "full instrumental regression")

-$$Q_i = \beta_0 + \beta_1 F_i + \beta_3 C F_i + \beta_4 R_i + v_i.$$
+(9.3) $$Q_i = \beta_0 + \beta_1 F_i + \beta_3 C F_i + \beta_4 R_i + v_i.$$

-Our empirical work is based on "Stock Guide Database" containing data on companies listed at the Toronto and Montreal stock exchange markets between 1987 and 1991.
-The records consist of observations on economic variables describing the firms' size and performance, like fixed capital stock, income, cash flow, stock market price, etc. All data on the individual companies have previously been extracted from their annual, interim and other reports.
+Our empirical work is based on the "Stock Guide Database" containing data on companies listed at the Toronto and Montreal stock exchange markets between 1987 and 1991.
+The records consist of observations on economic variables describing the firms' size and performance, like fixed capital stock, income, cash flow, stock market price, etc. All data on the individual companies have previously been extracted from their annual, interim, and other reports.
 We retained a subsample of 9285 firms whose stocks were traded on the Toronto and Montreal stock exchange markets in 1991.

 Since we are interested in comparing our inference methods to the widely used Wald-type tests, we first consider the approach suggested by Pagan (1984).
-Since usual estimators of coefficient variances obtained from the OLS estimation of equation (9.1) with Q_i replaced by \hat{Q}i are inconsistent [for a proof, see Pagan (1984)], Pagan proposed to use standard two-stage least squares (2SLS) methods, which yield in the present context (under appropriate regularity conditions) asymptotically valid standard errors and hypothesis tests.
-For the 2SLS estimation of model (9.1)-(9.2), the dependent variable I_i is first regressed on all the exogenous variables of the system, i.e., the constant, CF_i , R_i and F_i , where F_i is the identifying instrument for Q_i , and then the fitted values \hat{Q}i are substituted for Q_i in the second stage regression.
+Since usual estimators of coefficient variances obtained from the OLS estimation of Equation (9.1) with $Q_i$ replaced by $\hat{Q}i$ are inconsistent (for a proof, see Pagan, 1984), Pagan proposed to use standard two-stage least squares (2SLS) methods, which yield in the present context (under appropriate regularity conditions) asymptotically valid standard errors and hypothesis tests.
+For the 2SLS estimation of model (9.1)-(9.2), the dependent variable $I_i$ is first regressed on all the exogenous variables of the system, i.e., the constant, $CF_i$ , $R_i$ , and $F_i$ , where $F_i$ is the identifying instrument for $Q_i$ , and then the fitted values $\hat{Q}i$ are substituted for $Q_i$ in the second stage regression.

-The results are summarized in Tables 2A, while the instrumental OLS regressions appear in 2B.
+The results are summarized in Table 3A, while the instrumental OLS regressions appear in 3B.
 From the latter, we see that the identifying instrument for Q is strongly significant and so appears to be a "good" instrument.
-Table 2C presents 95% (marginal) confidence intervals for Tobin's q parameter based on various methods, as well as projection-based simultaneous confidence intervals for the coefficients of equation (9.1).
-The three first intervals are obtained from, respectively, 2SLS, two-stage and augmented two-stage methods by adding or subtracting 1.96 times the standard error to/from the estimated parameter value.2 Below we report the exact confidence intervals (instrument substitution and sample split) based on the solution of quadratic equations as described in Sections 2 and 3.
-Recall that the precision of the confidence intervals depends, in the case of the sample split method, on the number of observations retained for the estimation of the structural equation.
-We thus show the results for, respectively, 50%, 75% and 90% of the entire sample (selected randomly).
-The simultaneous confidence intervals for the elements of the vector $\theta = (\gamma_0, \delta, \gamma_1, \gamma_2)'$ are obtained by first building a simultaneous confidence set $C{\theta}(\alpha)$, with level $1 - \alpha = 0.95$ for θ according to the instrument substitution method described in Section 4 and then by both minimizing and maximizing each coefficient subject to the restriction $\theta \in C{\theta}(\alpha)$ [see Section 6].
-The program used to perform these constrained optimizations is the subroutine NCONF from the IMSL mathematical library.
-The corresponding four-dimensional confidence box has level 95\% (or possibly more), i.e. we have simultaneous confidence intervals (at level 95%).
+Table 3C presents 95 percent (marginal) confidence intervals for Tobin's q parameter based on various methods, as well as projection-based simultaneous confidence intervals for the coefficients of equation (9.1).
+The three first intervals are obtained from, respectively, 2SLS, twostage and augmented two-stage methods by adding or subtracting 1.96 times the standard error to/from the estimated parameter value.
+Below we report the exact confidence intervals (instrument substitution and sample split) based on the solution of quadratic equations as described in Sections 2 and 3.
+Recall that the precision of the confidence intervals depends, in the case of the sample split method, on the